yargnad/The-Lyceum/TOKENOMICS.md

 ## 2. The "Anti-Blockchain" Architecture

 The Lyceum is a "Proof-of-Utility" network, not a "Proof-of-Work" or "Proof-of-Stake" blockchain.

-We are philosophically opposed to "Proof-of-Work" (mining), as it is the literal opposite of our "radical resourcefulness" doctrine.
-We do not build a system by *wasting* compute power on useless math puzzles.

-Therefore, The Lyceum **does not run a resource-heavy blockchain.** Instead, we run a **Lightweight Encrypted Ledger** called the "Pneuma Vault."
-This is a simple, replicated, and cryptographically secured database that is managed by the network's high-reputation Guardian and Genesis nodes.
+We run a **Lightweight Encrypted Ledger** called the "Pneuma Vault," which is a simple, replicated database that tracks earned tokens.

 ## 3. The "Proof-of-Utility" Earning Model